abustany/gollery/README.md

 * Load the address in your browser (by default, the server will listen on any address on port 9000 - so you can access it at [http://localhost:9000/] ).
   The first page load will take some time as the code needs to be compiled.

+## Generating a standalone archive ready to be deployed on a server

+* Install the Gollery build dependencies
+* Clone the source code
+* Copy `src/gollery/conf/app.conf.dist` to `src/gollery/conf/app.conf` and edit
+  the top lines to suit your needs
+* Run `npm install && grunt package`
+* You should now have a `tar.bz2` archive in the directory ready to deploy **Note:** The archive does not include the configuration file from the previous step.

 For more advanced deployment options, refer to the [upstream revel documentation](http://robfig.github.io/revel/manual/deployment.html).